-This document provides information about using modules on the Unified Linux Systems managed by the School of Informatics and Computing.
+This document provides information about using modules on the Unified Linux Systems managed by the Luddy School of Informatics, Computing, and Engineering.
 Modules provide a way to make new software available a well as providing a mechanism whereby multiple versions of a single package are easily accessible.
 There are other standalone Linux systems in the school that are not part of the unified configuration and, therefore, this document does not apply to those systems.

 Basic Module Usage

 When you log into the unified Linux systems, you will have access to the module command.
 Using module you can manipulate your environment (like your PATH and LD_LIBRARY_PATH) to gain access to new software or different versions of the same package.
 For example, to make Python version 3.4 the default, you would run:

 module load python/3.4

 We also set a module default, which is generally the most current stable version of a package.
 You can load this module default by omitting the version number.
 For example, if you just use:

 then you will get the most recent stable version of python that we have available.
 We recommend that you use the defaults unless you specifically need a particular version.

 Here are some module commands you may find useful